Ixrec/NineSolsArchipelagoRandomizer/README.md

 If you're good enough at the combat to want harder-than-vanilla fights, it's worth noting these mods add not only more difficulty but also more randomness:
 - [MicheliniDev's EigongPrime](https://thunderstore.io/c/nine-sols/p/MicheliniDev/EigongPrime/) lifts a lot of the usual rules about which attacks Eigong can do when, making it feel more random which moves she chooses to perform.
 Especially if you enable the "IsRandom" setting.
 - [Gogas1's BossChallengeMod](https://thunderstore.io/c/nine-sols/p/Gogas1/BossChallengeMod/) offers "random modifiers" on bosses, minibosses and regular enemies.
 This is compatible with EigongPrime.
 Personally, I like to set Max deaths to 2 (for bosses, minibosses and regulars), enable Modifiers, set Modifiers Start Death to 0, and disable the Damage Buildup modifier (since that one tends to turn all enemy attacks into one-hit kills).

-## Roadmap

-High-priority big features:
-- randomize Wall Climb, Grapple and Ledge Grab starting abilities
-- hard/glitch/trick logic
-- random "spawn" / first root node

-These are the priorities because they are heavily interconnected, and prerequisites for many other features.

-Major features I'll probably do later:
-- entrance randomization
-- randomizing shop items
-- randomizing the skill tree

-Smaller features I haven't made up my mind on:
-- trap items (Sniper Trap?
-Prison State Trap?
-Internal Damage Trap? etc)
-- turning root node unlocks into items, like HK's shuffle stag stations option
-- decide on additional goals, how to handle post-PonR content, and whether to do anything with the Chien/Chiyou/Shennong quests and True Ending
-- in-game hints from the Shanhai 9000s
-- randomize BGM

 ## Credits